Teddy Yarosz: Retirement from boxing and later life

 He married Eugenia Lesniak of Lawrenceville, Pennsylvania in 1940.

 After retiring from boxing in 1942, he operated a bar called "Teddy's Inn" in Potter Township and worked for a while as a policeman.
 After the war years, he worked as a caster at the Aliquippa Works of the Jones and Laughlin steel corporation until his death.

-Death
+Death and interment

-Yarosz died after a six-month battle with cancer on March 29, 1974 at Beaver Medical Center in Rochester, Pennsylvania, a mile and a half North of his home in Monica, where he had been a member of St. John's Church.
+Yarosz died after a six-month battle with cancer on March 29, 1974, at Beaver Medical Center in Rochester, Pennsylvania, a mile and a half North of his home in Monica, where he had been a member of St. John's Church.
 He was buried in nearby St. John's Cemetery and was survived by his wife, four sons and a daughter.
 He was inducted into the International Boxing Hall of Fame for the Class of 2006.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.